 The Kickapoo River Valley provides ample opportunity to get outside and discover nature.
 There are many places to canoe, fish, and take a horse and buggy ride.
 Wisconsin has often been called “America’s Breadbasket.”
 However, growing wheat is difficult in the soils of this state.
 Now, more Amish and other locals are switching their focus to wine.
 There are 32 vineyards in this region.
 Dairy production is also a stable source of income.
 The Amish run over 13,000 dairy farms throughout the communities.
 Much of the country’s organic agriculture come from this area.
 They are the second largest provider behind California.
 Many of the people here have an appetite for locally-grown foods.
 Because of the abundance of farmer’s markets, many scarcely darken the door of a grocery store.

 A Trip To Amish Country

-Whether you choose to see Ohio’s massive Amish population or Wisconsin’s small one, there are many adventures waiting.
-It is often nice to escape the cares of life and mingle among those who choose a more simplistic lifestyle free of technology and modern conveniences.
+Whether you choose to see Ohio’s massive Amish population or Wisconsin’s small one, many adventures are waiting.
+It is often nice to escape the cares of life and mingle among those who choose a more simple lifestyle free of technology and modern conveniences.

 Our Contributors Making These Quality Posts Possible:Tn Nursery